spkennealy/C_sharp_notes/Udemy_C#_advanced_topics/section_2_advanced_topics.md

     {
         public float CalculateDiscount(TProduct product)
         {
-            product. // you'll get all the attributes from the product class }
+            product.Price // you'll get all the attributes and methods from the product class }
     }